erikabp123/ClassicAddonManager/Readme.md

 ## Adding A New Addon

-**If your addon is from *Curseforge* or *Tukui*:**
+**If your addon is from *Curseforge*, *Tukui*, or *WowInterface*:**

-Select the tab at the bottom of your screen that says '*Search (Curse/Tukui)*'.
+Select the tab at the bottom of your screen that says '*Search (Curse/Tukui/WowInterface)*'.
-Then select, from the dropdown to the left of the search field, which of the two website to search, and start typing in your search term.
+Then select, from the dropdown to the left of the search field, which of the websites to search, and start typing in your search term.
 Hitting enter will then search for the specified term and you can then select which addon you wish to download from the list.

-**If your addon is from *WowInterace* or *Github*:**
+**If your addon is from *Github*:**

-Select instead the '*Manual (WowInterface/Github)*' tab.
+Select instead the '*Manual (Github)*' tab.
 Simply type in the url in the box and press add.
-If the addon is a Github addon you will additionally need to specify whether the addon uses Github Releases or if you need to download a specific branch.
+You will additionally need to specify whether the addon uses Github Releases or if you need to download a specific branch.
 For more on this, see the subsection on Github addons.

 ***NOTE:* An addon is not automatically downloaded when you add it, it will instead be downloaded automatically along with and addons updates the next time you press the button to update your addons.**